nix-community/nixos-images/README.md

 replace the current kernel.
 This is useful for booting the Nixos installer from existing Linux distributions, such as server provider that do not offer a NixOS option.
 After running kexec, the NixOS installer exists only in memory.
-At the time of writing, this requires at least 1GB of physical RAM (swap does not count) in the system.
+At the time of writing, this requires secure boot off in BIOS settings and at least 1GB of physical RAM (swap does not count) in the system.
 If not enough RAM is available, the initrd cannot be loaded.
 Because the NixOS runs only in RAM, users can reformat all the system's discs to prepare for a new NixOS installation.

 It can be booted as follows by running these commands as root: